DataDog/integrations-extras/signl4/README.md

 1. Use your existing account or create a SIGNL4 account at [signl4.com][1].

-2. In your SIGNL4 app find your SIGNL4 webhook address including your team secret under Settings -> APIs.
+2. In your SIGNL4 app find your SIGNL4 webhook address including your team secret under *Settings -> APIs*.

 ### Follow these steps in Datadog: